-(6) Each expression on the CONSISTENT list is generalized by applying the extension against, closing the interval, and climbing generalization tree generalization rules.
-An efficient way to implement such a process is to transform the original structural description space into an attribute description space.
-Attributes (i.e., descriptions with zero arguments) defining this space are created from the descriptors in the given expression on the consistent list in a manner such as that described in [20].
-The generalization of the obtained attribute descriptions is accomplished by the attribute star generation procedure, analogous to the one described by Michalski, Stepp and Diday [54].
-Details of this process of transforming structural descriptions into attribute descriptions are described by Larson [40].
-The reason for such a transformation is that structural descriptions are represented as labeled graphs, while attribute descriptions are represented as binary strings.
-It is computationally much more economical to handle binary strings than labeled graphs.
+- 6. Each expression on the CONSISTENT list is generalized by applying the extension against, closing the interval, and climbing generalization tree generalization rules.
+An efficient way to implement such a process is to transform the original structural-description space into an attribute-description space.
+Attributes (that is, descriptions with zero arguments) defining this space are created from the descriptors in the given expression on the CONSISTENT list in a manner such as that described in Section 3.2.3.2 of Chapter 3 in this book.
+The generalization of the obtained attribute descriptions is accomplished by the star generation procedure, analogous to the one described in Chapter 11 of this book.
+Details of this process of transforming structural descriptions into attribute descriptions are described by Larson [1977].
+The reason for such a transformation is that structural descriptions are represented as labeled graphs while attribute descriptions are represented as binary strings.
+It is computationally much more economical to handle binary strings than labeled graphs. - 7.
+The obtained generalizations are ranked according to the global preference criterion LEF defined in the background knowledge.
+To obtain a discriminant description, a typical LEF is to maximize the number of events covered in POS set and to minimize the complexity of the expression (measured, for example, by the number of selectors it contains).
+The m best expressions so determined constitute the bounded star G(elNEG,m).